KD4Z/Kstart-RemoteHost/README.md

 # Kstart-RemoteHost

-Kstart-RemoteHost.cmd is a DOS command script that facilitates boot-time startup of Remote Host applications for the Elecraft KPA1500 Amplifier, KAT500 Amplifier and KAT500 Automatic Tuner.
+Kstart-RemoteHost.cmd is a DOS command script that facilitates boot-time startup of Remote Host applications for the Elecraft KPA1500 Amplifier, KPA500 Amplifier and KAT500 Automatic Antenna Tuner.

 ## Script Kstart-RemoteHost.cmd